FDA approves ViiV Healthcare’s Juluca for maintenance treatment of HIV-1

 TAGS

-Juluca FDA approval is for adults, who have HIV-1 RNA less than 50 copies per mL on a stable antiretroviral (ART) regimen for a minimum of six months, with no history of treatment failure and no known substitutions associated with resistance to the individual components of the HIV drug regimen.
+Juluca is specifically approved for adults with HIV-1 RNA levels under 50 copies per mL who have been on a stable antiretroviral (ART) regimen for at least six months, with no history of treatment failure and no known substitutions associated with resistance to any of the regimen’s components.
+This approval provides a significant new option for patients who are looking to maintain viral suppression with a simplified treatment regimen.

-Commenting on Juluca FDA approval, John Pottage, chief scientific and medical officer of ViiV Healthcare said: “Based on the fundamental principle that no one should have to take more medicines than necessary, ViiV Healthcare has put in place a comprehensive 2-drug regimen research and development programme built around the characteristics of dolutegravir.
+John Pottage, Chief Scientific and Medical Officer at ViiV Healthcare, emphasized the company’s dedication to minimizing medication load for patients: “Based on the fundamental principle that no one should have to take more medicines than necessary, ViiV Healthcare has put in place a comprehensive two-drug regimen research and development programme built around the characteristics of dolutegravir.”

-FDA Center for Drug Evaluation and Research, Division of Antiviral Products director Debra Birnkrant on the Juluca FDA approval said: “Limiting the number of drugs in any HIV treatment regimen can help reduce toxicity for patients.”
+Debra Birnkrant, Director of the FDA Center for Drug Evaluation and Research, Division of Antiviral Products, also commented on the approval, stating, “Limiting the number of drugs in any regimen can help reduce toxicity for patients.”

 CATEGORIES